BeeHiveCyberSecurity/CloudflareVanityPages/README.md

 Like our WAF-IPDB tool for Cloudflare - this is a template repo.

 **First**. [clone this repository by clicking here while signed into a GitHub account](https://github.com/new?template_name=CloudflareVanityPages&template_owner=BeeHiveCyberSecurity).

 Then, pull down and begin customizing your pages in any proper development software.
-Notepad++ works, Cursor works, Visual Studio Code works...whatever works.
+Notepad++ works, Cursor works, Visual Studio Code works.

 Each template has different aspects that are customizable according to your branding.
+The primary items you'll want to focus on when customizing each individual page template, is
+- Brand colors
+- Brand logo (if selected)
+- Font selection
+- Page background coloring